-$F = \frac{1}{TPI}$
+$F = \frac{1}{mpr}$

-- D First pass cutting depth - K Thread height, defines limit of multiple passes, radius measure - \X X-axis absolute location, maximum thread I.D. - \Z Z-axis absolute location, maximum thread length - \U X-axis incremental distance, start to maximum thread I.D. - \W Z-axis incremental distance, start to maximum thread length - \I Thread taper amount, radius measure - \P Subsequent pass positioning algorithm, cutting method - \F(E) Feedrate (specifies feedrate for threading also indicates the pitch or lead) - \A Tool nose angle (0 to 120 degree) Defaults to 0.
-Do not use decimal point. - \ Indicates Optional
+- D First pass cutting depth - K Thread height, defines limit of multiple passes, radius measure - X X-axis absolute location, maximum thread I.D. - Z Z-axis absolute location, maximum thread length - U X-axis incremental distance, start to maximum thread I.D. - W Z-axis incremental distance, start to maximum thread length - I Thread taper amount, radius measure - P Subsequent pass positioning algorithm, cutting method - F(E) Feedrate (specifies feedrate for threading also indicates the pitch or lead) - A Tool nose angle (from 0 to 120 degrees if not used, then defaults to 0) - Indicates Optional

 The G76 canned cycle can be used for threading both straight or tapered (pipe) threads.
 With G76, a programmer can easily command multiple cutting passes along the length of the thread.
 The nature of tool load and wear can be controlled by using the P code.
 The P code can specify which side the tool cuts on and it can specify how much material will be cut.
+Radial or flanking cuts may be made.

 The height of the thread is specified in K. The height of the thread is defined as the distance from the crest to the root of the thread.
 K must agree with the direction that the X-axis is being cut.
 The actual depth of cut will be K less the finish allowance.
 Setting 86 (THREAD FINISH ALLOWANCE) is this amount and is defaulted to 0.
+Some programmers like to use .0005 for this setting.